International Union of Police Associations: Organization

 Local police unions join the IUPA to secure collective bargaining rights and afford their members job security.
 The IUPA negotiates on behalf of local unions for better wages, benefits, and working conditions in their contracts.
 The IUPA offers assistance on such items as equipment recommendation or budget issues, and will send a representative to speak for the union.
 Besides help with legal representation, the IUPA offers financial, insurance, and health services, educational opportunities, police products, and home services.
 Apart from police officers, IUPA also represents some corrections officers and medical first responders.

-An extensive investigation completed by the non profit Center for Public Integrity revealed that the IUPA has mostly become a sham fund raiser organization that provides little to no benefit to law enforcement officers.
-For example, in 2018, the IUPA only gave 2.7% of its raised funds to law enforcement families.
-The majority of its operating budget funds an extravagant salary for the IUPA Director and various telemarking companies.

 The IUPA publishes NewsWatch, a weekly publication for the law enforcement community.

 The organization has been criticized for its status as charity: it received a 'D−' rating from the Better Business Bureau, and was listed among America's worst charities by the Tampa Bay Times in 2014 because of its low spending on its mission.
 IUPA operates under multiple trade names, including 'Police Officers Support Association' and 'National Emergency Responders Coalition'.
 The majority of their budget is spent on fundraising.
 In 2017, the IUPA raised about US$13 million through solicitors, of which almost US$12 million went to the solicitors.